torchlurk/torchlurk/torchlurk/README.md

 <h2 align="center"> Introduction </h2>
 CNNs do a great job at recognizing images (when appropriately trained).

-Problems arrive when it comes to interpret the network: although one coded the network in question, and one knows all the tips and tricks necessary to train it efficiently, one might ignore **how** it generates the output from a given image.
+Problems arise when it comes to interpret the network: although one coded the network in question, and one knows all the tips and tricks necessary to train it efficiently, one might ignore **how** it generates the output from a given image.

 Torchlurk aims at helping the user in that sense: it provides an interface to visualize a Pytorch network in an efficient yet simple manner, similarly to [Microscope](https://microscope.openai.com/models/alexnet/conv5_1_0).

-All you need is the trained pytorch network and its training set.
+All you need is the trained Pytorch network and its training set.
 That's it.

 <h2 align="center">  Installation &#9749 </h2>
 Torchlurk is available on pip!
 Just run: